 Finally, arrange for FREE package pick-up online for most packages, all right from your home.
 The service saves time and prevents you from ever having to go the post office again.
 The free service is available only at the time your mail is regularly delivered to your home.

 Working from home?

-For those new to working at home or who regularly ship packages, the best resource is the USPS-approved licensed vendor Stamps.com.
+For those who regularly ship packages, the best resource is the USPS-approved licensed vendor Stamps.com.
 The company’s online postage service enables small businesses, enterprises and online retailers to print U.S. Postal Service-approved postage with just a computer, printer and Internet connection, right from home.